ardeaf/Reddit-Image-Scraper/README.md

 ## Tests

-If you'd like to contribute or run tests you'll need to install the dev requirements: `pip install -r requirements-dev.txt` Then run pytest from the root directory (above tests)
+If you'd like to contribute or run tests you'll need to install the dev requirements: `pip install -r dev-requirements.txt` Then run pytest from the root directory (above tests)

 ## Contributors